ardatan/graphql-tools/website/docs/schema-loading.md

 ```
 ### Binding to HTTP Server

-You can extend loaded schema
+You can extend loaded schema with resolvers

 ```ts
 import { join } from 'path';